 Soils adjacent to the Salton Sea include soil units within the Salton Trough, which were formed on fine-grained sediments on the bed of Lake Cahuilla and alluvial fans bearing sediment from adjacent highlands.
 A wide range of desert and alluvial soil types are present in the areas adjacent to the Sea, with soil textures ranging from well-drained sands to silty clay loams (DWR and CDFG 2007).
-The percentage of the upper soil profile that is composed of sand is provided for locations around the Salton Sea in Figures 4-10a and 4-10b.
+The percentage of the upper soil profile that is composed of sand is provided for locations around the Salton Sea in Figure 4-12.
+The highest percentage of sand composition is along the northeast shoreline of the Sea, with the lowest being at the northwest end near where the Whitewater River/CVSC drains into the Sea.
 The percentage of sand metric is used because particulate matter emissions is closely correlated with the presence of soils with higher sand content.
 Soils with a higher proportion of sand particles have a higher degree of saltation which is the primary process by which silt particles in the soil become airborne and cause particulate matter emissions.
 The emissivity of soils in the project area are shown in Figure 3-2.
-More detailed soil information is available through the IID data portal.16
+More detailed soil information is available through the IID data portal.15

 Soils within the Salton Sea are derived from lacustrine evaporites (lake deposits).
-Table 4-31 summarizes their characteristics.
+Table 4-24 summarizes their characteristics.

 Soil Type Description Sea Floor Deposits Composed of recently deposited, very soft to loose, highly plastic clays to silty fine sands.
 Thickness ranges from 0 to 21 feet with the greatest thickness occurring in the southern and mid-Sea areas.
 Soft Lacustrine Deposits Underlying the Sea Floor Deposits across much of the Salton Sea.
 Materials consist of highly plastic, soft to very soft clays ranging in thickness from 0 to 26 feet.
 Thickest deposits found in the Whitewater River delta and the mid-Sea's easterly area.
 Upper Alluvial Deposits Interspaced between the Soft and Stiff Lacustrine Deposits and predominant near the Sea's perimeter.
 Composed of loose to dense silty fine sands with interbedded silt and sand lenses and ranging in thickness from 0 to 26 feet.
 Thickest deposits found in northeast, southwest, and west-central margins of the Sea.
 Upper Stiff Lacustrine Deposits Underlying both the Soft Lacustrine and Upper Alluvial Deposits.
 Comprised of predominantly stiff to very stiff, highly plastic clays ranging in thickness from 4 to 31 feet.
 Thickest deposits found in the mid-Sea's eastern area and southeastern area near the Alamo River delta.
 Lower Alluvial Deposits Similar to the Upper Alluvial Deposits except that their density is greater, ranging in consistency from medium dense to dense.
-Predominant in the southern area of the Salton Sea, ranging from 0 to 22 feet in thickness Lower Stiff Lacustrine Deposits Thought to underlie the entire Salton Sea, with a thickness much greater than 100 feet.
+Predominant in the southern area of the Salton Sea, ranging from 0 to 22 feet in thickness.
+Lower Stiff Lacustrine Deposits Thought to underlie the entire Salton Sea, with a thickness much greater than 100 feet.
 This layer is primarily hardened plastic clay.

-Table 4-31 Characterization of In-Sea Soils at the Salton Sea
+Table 4-24 Characterization of In-Sea Soils at the Salton Sea